 Android, iOS & Windows Phone App Development

-Understand the differences between responsive, hybrid and native mobile app development.Explore Platform Features
+Understand the differences between responsive, hybrid and native phone app development.Explore Platform Features

 Learn about the things to complete before publishing your mobile app.

 Consolidation of Mobile OS Market Share

 Gartner predicts that by the end of 2017, “market demand for mobile app development services will grow at least five times faster than internal IT organizations’ capacity to deliver them”.
 It also forecasts mobile phone sales will reach 2.1 billion units by 2019, which will fuel demand for apps in the enterprise that meet the high performance and usability of consumer apps.

 Meanwhile, the erstwhile fragmented mobile phone OS market has consolidated into three major players – Android, iOS and Windows Phone.
 However, businesses still have develop applications for all the major platforms to reach a critical mass of users.
 Each OS has its own set of guidelines and best practices to deliver applications.
 Add to that the complexity of independent coding languages.
 This means that enterprises have to hire mobile developers for each platform making mobile app delivery an expensive proposition.

 Before committing to mobile application delivery, the key stakeholders would do well to understand the different options to deliver applications on mobile – responsive, hybrid and native.